rahulkumaran/Utlyz-CLI/README.md

 Let's you to access your FB account from the command line and returns various things number of unread notifications, messages or friend requests you have.

+## Cricket Updates
+Let's you to check score updates and cricket schedules of the current month from your command line itself.

+## Lyrics
+Let's you get the lyrics of whatever song you want.
+All you need to do is, enter the name of the song after typing in the comannd, and BOOM!
+You have your song's lyrics in front of you on the command line.

+## Searching
+Let's you to access google and wikipedia from the command line itself!
+All you need to do is type the --google or --wiki options to do a google search or a wiki search.
+After typing the commands, you'll be prompted to enter the topic you want to search about.
+If you do a Google search, it'll display the most popular links related to that particular topic.
+Just clicking on the link will redirect you to the browser.
+In case of a wiki search, the entire wikipedia data is displayed on the command line apart from tables and images. <br><br>
 The functionalities it currently supports are:

 	1) Facebook updates